 GPS position and Geo-location: We process the GPS position of protected locations in order to fulfil our contractual obligations, including to dispatch a private security guard as quickly as possible if necessary.

-Depending on your equipment, we can also track the GPS position of your mobile device, only if you accepted it when installing the app and only in order to make you the @Home SOS service, allowing us under some conditions to process an SOS signal launched from your MyVerisure mobile app, and/or send you push notifications relevant to your location.
-You can turn off your mobile device's geolocation at any time from your device settings (in which case you will not be able to take advantage of all the services offered by the app).
+Depending on your equipment, we can also track the GPS position of your mobile device, only if you accepted it when installing the app and only in order to provide the @Home SOS service to you, allowing us under some conditions to process an SOS signal launched from your MyVerisure mobile app, and/or send you push notifications relevant to your location.
+You can turn off your mobile device’s geolocation at any time from your device settings (in which case you will not be able to take advantage of all the services offered by the app).
 Geo-location relies on default maps SDKs, such as Google Maps SKD to geo-localise the device.

 Where we operate a Facebook fan page we receive your personal data, to this end, we set out your rights in this Privacy Statement.
 If you want to assert your rights with Facebook, the easiest way to do this is to contact Facebook directly.
-Facebook knows both the details of the technical operation of their platform and the associated data processing as well as the specific purposes of data processing and can implement appropriate measures upon request if you wish to exercise your rights.
-We are happy to support you when asserting your rights, as far as we can and direct your inquiries to Facebook.
+Facebook know both the details of the technical operation of their platform and the associated data processing as well as the specific purposes of data processing and can implement appropriate measures upon request if you wish to exercise your rights.

-Our website and app use the map service Google Maps for users from the European Economic Area, Switzerland and Liechtenstein from Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland ("Google") and for all other users of Google LLC 1600 Amphitheatre Parkway Mountain View, CA 94043 ("Google").
+Our website and app use the map service Google Maps for users from the European Economic Area, Switzerland and Liechtenstein from Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (“Google”) and for all other users of Google LLC 1600 Amphitheatre Parkway Mountain View, CA 94043 (“Google”).
 In order for the Google map material we use to be integrated and displayed in your web browser or app, your web browser or app may connect to a Google server that may also be located in the United States when you visit the contact page.
-In the event that personal data is transferred to the United States, Google is subject to the EU-US Privacy Shield .
+In the event that personal data is transferred to countries outside of the European Economic Area (EEA)without an adequacy decision from the European Commission Google rely on the Standard Contractual Clauses for these data transfers to protect your personal data.
 This provides Google with information that the corresponding website or app has been accessed from the IP address of your device.
-The legal basis is Article 6 (1) of a lite.
-F GDPR, based on our legitimate interest.
-Google and Verisure Services (UK) Ltd have the respective data protection obligations in an Agreement.
+The legal basis is Article 6 (1) (f) GDPR, based on our legitimate interest.
+Google and Verisure Ireland DAC have the respective data protection obligations in an Agreement.

 If you visit the Google map service on our website or app while you are logged into your Google profile, Google can also link this event to your Google profile.
 If you don’t want to assign to your Google profile, you need to log out of Google before calling our contact page.
 Google stores your data and uses it for advertising, market research, and personalized representation of Google Maps.
 You can object to this data collection to Google.

 We have included videos on our website and app that are stored on YouTube and can be played directly from our websites.
-YouTube is a multimedia service of YouTube LLC, 901 Cherry Ave., San Bruno, CA 94066, USA ("YouTube"), a group company of Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA ("Google").
-In the event that personal data is transferred to the United States, Google and the group company YouTube are subject to the EU-US Privacy Shield.
-The legal basis is Article 6 (1) of a lit.
-F GDPR, based on our legitimate interest in integrating video and image content.
+YouTube is a multimedia service of YouTube LLC, 901 Cherry Ave., San Bruno, CA 94066, USA (“YouTube”), a group company of Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (“Google”).
+In the event that personal data is transferred to countries outside of the EU without an adequacy decision from the EU Commission, YouTube rely on the Standard Contractual Clauses for these data transfers to protect your personal data.
+The legal basis is Article 6 (1) (f) GDPR, based on our legitimate interest in integrating video and image content.

 By visiting the corresponding page on which videos are included on our website or app, YouTube and Google receive the information that you have accessed the corresponding website.
 This is done regardless of whether you are logged into YouTube or Google or not.
 YouTube and Google use this data for advertising, market research, and on-demand design of their websites.
 If you visit YouTube on our website or app while you are logged into your YouTube or Google profile, YouTube and Google can also link this event to their respective profiles.
 If you do not want this assignment, you must log out of YouTube or Google before visiting our website.